apache/age-website/docs/clauses/delete.md

 ## Delete edges only

-To delete an edge, use the match clause to find your edges, then add the variable to the DELETE.
+To delete an edge, use the match clause to find your edges, then add the variable to the `DELETE`.

 Query
 ```postgresql